Libera-Chat/libera-chat.github.io/contributing/donate.md

 title: Donate to Libera Chat
 ---

+{%- include donation-form.html -%}

-Libera Chat accepts donations via [Liberapay](https://liberapay.com/liberachat/donate).
+Libera Chat also accepts donations via [Liberapay](https://liberapay.com/liberachat/donate).

-For one-off payments requiring an invoice, or other arrangements, please reach out to <donations@libera.chat>.
+For larger payments, or other donations requiring special arrangements, please reach out to <donations@libera.chat>.

 We currently use these donations to cover the operational costs of the network as well as the administrative upkeep of the legal entity.